 Units on issue give the unitholder a right to redeem units at the redemption price.
-The registered scheme has more than one class of unit on issue.
 Therefore, net assets attributable to unitholders are considered a liability rather than equity.
 The liability represents the balance of the net assets of the registered scheme at reporting date.
-As unitholders' funds are classed as a liability under Australian Accounting Standards, it will be necessary to recognise "(increase)/decrease in net assets attributable to unitholders" in the Statement of Comprehensive Income as a financing cost.
+As unitholders' funds are classed as a liability under Australian Accounting Standards, it is necessary to recognise "(increase)/decrease in net assets attributable to unitholders" in the Statement of Comprehensive Income as a financing cost.